Name: Georgina from The SEN Resources Blog

 Product Testing: Uh-Oh, Hippo!™

 Georgina is a qualified teacher/special educational needs coordinator.
 She runs The SEN Resources Blog, a site for parents and teachers of children with Special Educational Needs.
 Her site recommends resources, provides advice and gives suggestions of fun learning activities to try at home to help develop important skills (fine motor, literacy, numeracy etc).
+Read on to find out more in this Tried & Tested review!

 What were your first thoughts when the toy arrived?